sylvainbx/rust-book-fr/FRENCH/src/ch04-01-what-is-ownership.md

 -->

 * Quand `s` rentre *dans la portée*, elle est en vigueur.
-* Cela reste ainsi jusqu'à ce qu'elle *sort de la portée*.
+* Cela reste ainsi jusqu'à ce qu'elle *sorte de la portée*.

 <!--
 At this point, the relationship between scopes and when variables are valid is